 How popular is the baby name Kimberley in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kimberley and check out all the blog posts that mention the name Kimberley.
+Plus, check out all the blog posts that mention the name Kimberley.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 “Everly” is hot…”Beverly” is not.
 It’s a one-letter difference between fashionable and fusty.

 If you’re sensitive to style, you’ll prefer Everly.
 It fits with today’s trends far better than Beverly does.

 But if you’re someone who isn’t concerned about style, or prefers to go against style, then you may not automatically go for Everly.
 In fact, you may be more attracted to Beverly because it’s the choice that most modern parents would avoid.

 If you’ve ever thought about intentionally giving your baby a dated name (like Debbie, Grover, Marcia, or Vernon) for the sake of uniqueness within his/her peer group — if you have no problem sacrificing style for distinctiveness — then this list is for you.

 Years ago, the concept of “contrarian” baby names came up in the comments of a post about Lois.
 Ever since then, creating a collection of uncool/contrarian baby names has been on my to-do list.